How much does it cost to install or replace a sliding glass door?

 *Excludes delivery and installation.

-Sliding patio doors are either right-hand or left-hand models.
-If the door handle is on the left side, this is a right-hand door.
+Sliding patio doors are either right-handed or left-handed models.
+If the door handle is on the left side, this is a right-handed door.

 |Panels||Door Cost||Door + Install Cost|